 The house at 18 Stafford Terrace has been preserved with the exact same interior decorations and furnishings that it had while occupied by Sambourne and his family around the turn of the century.
 (Sambourne purchased the house in 1875 and lived there until his death.)
 The rooms are filled with cartoons, sketches, paintings, and other interesting and eclectic pieces of art.
 There is a formidably large china collection along with Sambourne’s original bed and writing desk.

 Today, the house is managed and operated by the Victorian Society.
 Tours of the property are available.
-Some of the tours are led by actors who are dressed in period costume, seemingly straight out of a Dickens novel.
+Some of the tours are led by actors who are dressed in period costumes, seemingly straight out of a Dickens novel.
 This, while perhaps slightly camp, can also be highly entertaining.

 Know Before You Go